pb111/Time-series-analysis-with-Python/README.md

 # Time Series Analysis in Python Project

 A time series is a series of data points recorded at different time intervals.
 The time series analysis means analyzing the time series data using various statistical tools and techniques.
-In this project, I analyze the time series dataset – **Parking Birmingham** downloaded from the UCI machine learning repository.
+In this project, I analyze the  **Parking Birmingham** time series dataset downloaded from the UCI machine learning repository.

 ================================================================================